 New experiences.
 New runs or hitting new features can be daunting and cause people to freeze up.
 The fear of the unknown can be a powerful force in holding you back.

-Other Ways To Over my Fear of Mountain Biking?
+Other Tricks To Over my Fear of Mountain Biking?

 A lot of the time, the fear can be increased by your own mind, telling yourself that you aren’t good enough or that you can’t do something.
 If you ride with friends, then they will help you to ignore the negative voices in your head and give you extra encouragement.
 This can be enough to help you do the things that you have been trying to do.
 Also, if there is a friend who is a lot more confident than you, it can help to follow them into the sections or features that you find scary.
 They will help push you, show you how it should be done, and help get you doing what you should be doing.